BigSamu/Buda_Prices_ReactJS/README.md

 ## License

-Distributed under the MIT License
+This project is licensed under the terms of the MIT license.

+>You can check out the full license [here](LICENSE)

 <p align="right">(<a href="#back-to-top">back to top</a>)</p>